 The big platforms

 Taobao Live currently holds the largest share of the livestreaming e-commerce market in China.
-The remainder of the market is taken up by short-video platforms Kuaishou and Douyin, according to Everbright.
+The next largest players are short-video platforms Kuaishou and Douyin, according to Everbright.

 Taobao Live was launched in 2016 and was the first service to use livestreaming to facilitate e-commerce.
 Following suite, Douyin linked up with Taobao and Tmall in March 2018, allowing viewers to buy products from these platforms without leaving the TikTok app.
 In June that year, Kuaishou introduced a similar feature that enables livestreamers to sell goods through an on-platform store.

 Taobao Live features a wider range of products than its major rivals, including apparel, beauty, and parent-and-baby products, whereas Douyin is focused on the beauty and fashion sector.
 L’Oréal’s official Douyin account has over 121,000 followers, as of November 23, 2019.
 Livestreaming hosts on Kuaishou often help brands to clear inventories (in Chinese), as well as selling rural fresh produce and local handcrafts.
 The orange retailer “Home of Tangerines 471” (ganju zhi xiang 471), which sells local fresh tangerines, has 71,300 followers on Kuaishou as of December 5, 2019.